toddledev/documentation/docs/07-styling/03-styles-and-layout/index.md

 - Direction, wrapping, and spacing can be precisely controlled

 ::: info
-Flexbox provides useful layout features.
+Flexbox provides many useful layout features.
 To learn more, see Josh W Comeau's [An Interactive Guide to Flexbox](https://www.joshwcomeau.com/css/interactive-guide-to-flexbox).
 :::

 ### Text layout